nruffing/data-grid-vue/vuepress/guide/README.md

 ### Plugin Options

 The `DataGridVue` plugin has additional options that can be specified.
 These options are specified in <a href="/generated/interfaces/DataGridVueOptions.html" target="_blank">DataGridVueOptions</a>.
-The default values for the options are going to work in almost all scenarios but in case there are naming collisions the component and directive names can be changed (by default they all include the `dgv` prefix).
+The default values for the options are going to work in almost all scenarios.

 ```ts
 import { DataGridVue, type DataGridVueOptions } from 'data-grid-vue'